18 Important Travel Tips for Super Seniors and Young Alike!

 1- Book tickets before your actual travel

 Discover the convenience of purchasing your ticket online and bypassing the hassle of waiting in line at the attraction of your choice.
-Waiting in line queuing exhausting your legs, and acquiring an unwanted tan!
+Waiting in line queues exhaust your legs, and acquiring an unwanted tan!
 By booking in advance, you’ll not only save time but also keep your energy levels high.
 It’s important to note that booking ahead doesn’t necessarily require you to make the reservation before your actual travel date to the country you visit.
-You can simply land at your destination and then explore the attractions you wish to visit and when you pin it secure your tickets before heading to your desired destination.
+You can simply land at your destination and then explore the attractions you wish to visit and when you pin it, secure your tickets before heading to your desired destination.

 2- Take the unnecessary weight off your backpack